Choosing a career may feel like a daunting task—

 The same seems to be true about our ability to know ourselves.

-Half a million people a month choose to take a “how to choose a career” or “what career is right for me” kind of quiz over having heart-to-heart conversations with their family members, friends, career counsellors, or… simply trusting their gut feeling about themselves.
+Half a million people a month choose to take a “how to choose a career” or “what career is right for me” kind of quiz over having heart-to-heart conversations with their family members, friends, career counselors, or… simply trusting their gut feeling about themselves.

 I took an online quiz of this sort the other day, out of curiosity.